 3. Minimal vertical dimension (separation between the upper and lower teeth).
 A recent study1 showed excessive vertical to be a key factor in patients giving up on an oral appliance – having a dry mouth from the appliance not allowing an adequate lip seal.

-There are a number of current appliances which should be regarded with caution, as they use soft,or flexible materials, such as Resmed’s Narvel and the Panthera.
+There are a number of current types of dental appliances for snoring which should be regarded with caution, as they use soft,or flexible materials, such as Resmed’s Narvel and the Panthera.

 1 Determinants of Objective Compliance During Oral Appliance Therapy in Patients With Sleep-Disordered Breathing: A Prospective Clinical Trial

 2 Changes in lower incisor irregularity during treatment with oral sleep apnoea appliances

 N Norrhem & H Nemeczek & M Marklund